vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 PM, entered soon after, and checked out at 4:34 PM with cashier Myron.
 I then ordered spinach masala dosa from Udupi Palace at around 4:37 PM and left around 4:50 PM.

+## Saturday June 20

+### Morning visit to Walgreens

+Around 9:05 AM, I entered the Walgreens on Gilam Street.
+I checked out and paid by card at 9:12 AM.